awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

 **Prerequisites**
 + An existing cluster\.
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
-To determine whether you already have one, or to create one, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
+To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.

 The following procedure shows you how to create an IAM role and attach the AWS managed policy to it\.
 You can use `eksctl`, the AWS Management Console, or the AWS CLI\.